Cluster headaches are a severe type of headache.

-Topical capsaicin cream can be purchased over the counter and used to manage cluster headaches.
-This analgesic can be applied to the site of your headache.
-Be careful to keep this kind of medicated cream away from your eyes.
+Topical capsaicin cream can be purchased over the counter and may be used to help manage cluster headaches.
+This analgesic can be gently applied to the inside of your nose using a cotton swab.

 Deep breathing exercises

 While there’s limited research into deep breathing techniques and cluster headaches, it may help to utilize them in conjunction with your medications during an attack.

 However, additional research into magnesium for cluster headaches is limited.

 If you’re considering magnesium supplementation, or any supplementation, be sure to speak to your doctor first.

 Kudzu extract is a botanical supplement that comes from the kudzu vine.
 Some anecdotal evidence suggests that kudzu may help with cluster headaches.

 A small study published in 2009 identified 16 participants who used kudzu extract for cluster headaches.

 While many reported decreased intensity or frequency of attacks, more rigorous studies are needed to determine the actual efficacy of kudzu extract.

 - severe headache pain that sets in behind your eye or on one side of your face